ash-jc-allen/ash-jc-allen/README.md

 ### Hi, I'm Ash Allen!

 ## I'm a freelance Laravel web developer from Preston, UK
-- 💥 I build systems and websites for small, local businesses using Laravel.
+- 💥 I build systems and websites for small businesses using Laravel.
-- 🖥 I contribute to open-source projects.
+- 🖥 I have contributed to [Laravel](https://github.com/laravel/framework/pull/35160) and other open-source projects.
-- 🎉 I currently have 3 Laravel packages that are being used in commercial systems.
+- 🎉 I currently have 4 Laravel packages that are being used in commercial systems.
 - ⚡ I'm open to collaborating on other Laravel projects.
 - 🥅 2020 Goal: Contribute to more open-source projects.